akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 ## Canonical address

-In order to remoting to work properly, where each system can send messages to any other system on the same network (for example a system forwards a message to a third system, and the third replies directly to the sender system) it is essential for every system to have a *unique, globally reachable* address and port.
+In order for remoting to work properly, where each system can send messages to any other system on the same network (for example a system forwards a message to a third system, and the third replies directly to the sender system) it is essential for every system to have a *unique, globally reachable* address and port.
 This address is part of the unique name of the system and will be used by other systems to open a connection to it and send messages.
 This means